DanMcGann/danmcgann.github.io/index.markdown

 order: 1
 ---

+_**I am activly on the job market!
+I am seeking robotics research roles in both academia and industry.**_

+_**Please reach out if you would like to chat!**_

 ![headshot](/images/index/headshot.jpg)

 My name is [Dan](/dan).
 I am a Ph.D. student in robotics at Carnegie Mellon University advised by Professor Michael Kaess.

-My research goal is to develop holistic multi-robot perception that enables multi-robot teams to understand their relation to an environment (State Estimation) as well as provide a deep contextual understanding of that environment (Mapping).
-Specifically, I want to build perception algorithms that scale to the needs of future applications and are actually deployable in the real-world
+My research goal is to develop holistic robot perception that enables robots and multi-robot teams to understand their relation to an environment (State Estimation) as well as provide a deep contextual understanding of that environment (Mapping).
+Specifically, I want to build perception algorithms that scale to the needs of future applications and are actually deployable in the real-world.

 In my undergrad career I worked with Professor Taskin Padir and a fantastic team on NASA's Mars Ice Challenge, and started Northeastern's Chapter of Students for the Exploration and Development of Space (NUSEDS).

-For more info on my projects check out my [research](/research) page.
+For more info on my research projects check out my [research](/research) page.

+For examples of my various software projects checkout my [github](https://github.com/danmcgann) page.

 ## Updates
 * May, 2024